IBM-Cloud/vnf-samples/vnf-palo-alto/README.md

 -> Click on “Project” from the left panel.
 ![PaloAltoSetupErrors](code-engine-and-ha-setup-error-images/SS2.png)

--> Create a new project by providing unique name and selecting the location where the VNFs resides.
+-> Create a new project by providing unique name and selecting the region where the VNFs resides.
 Then, click on create.
 ![PaloAltoSetupErrors](code-engine-and-ha-setup-error-images/SS3.png)

 -> After creating a project, create an application by clicking the “Application” option from left panel.